MatthewMckee4/course-notes/notes/year_3/computing_science/systems_programming/notes.typ

 ii) Write an alternative single statement of code that achieves the same objective of pointing to the element in the middle of the array.
 You are not allowed to use `sizeof()`.
-Also, explain why this would work, i.e. how the new code avoids the problem of the previous code.

 `middle = (end - start) / 2 + start`